 Current research projects

-The employees at the Birgit Rausing Centre for Medical Humanities are all involved in various educational, collaborative or research projects.
+Affiliated researchers at the Birgit Rausing Centre for Medical Humanities are all involved in various educational, collaborative or research projects.
 Here are some of our current research projects.

 Shared reading